 If you're struggling with a dull complexion, vitamin C will become your new go-to.
 This serum is rich in the antioxidant, and it promises to help reduce the appearance of fine lines all while firming up the skin.

 Skin irritation, acne and dermatitis don't stand a chance against this pure rosehip oil, which is potent in skin-loving essential fatty acids.

 Give lackluster skin all the brightness it needs with this smoothing serum, which features a powerful antioxidant blend of ferulic acid, hyaluronic acid, and konjac root along with vitamins C and E. Simply put: It's a winning combination.

 We're all about face scrubs that slough away dead skin cells without leaving the skin feeling dry and irritated.
-The exfoliating agent here is lemon peel, but the scrub also uses sage and blackberry for their clarifying, antioxidant-rich properties.
+The exfoliating agent here is lemon peel, but the scrub also uses sage and blackberry meant for their clarifying, antioxidant-rich properties.

 If you typically shy away from toners for fear of them drying out your skin, try this one from Thayers.
-It's alcohol-free formula uses skin-soothing aloe vera and rose petal water to protect, moisturize, cleanse, and tone.
+It's alcohol-free formula uses skin-soothing aloe vera and rose petal water meant to protect, moisturize, cleanse, and tone.

 Lee MH, Nam TG, Lee I, et al. Skin anti-inflammatory activity of rose petal extract (Rosa gallica) through reduction of MAPK signaling pathway.
 Food Sci Nutr.
 2018;6(8):2560-2567. doi:10.1002/fsn3.870